This post may contain affiliate links. For more information, read my disclosure policy.

 It’s really simple.
 I know that using a mix is easy but I promise homemade biscuits are just as easy and taste even better.

-- Drop the biscuit mixture on top the filling, like a chicken pot pie cobbler!
+- Drop biscuit pieces on top of the chicken casserole in the dish.

-- Bake until the casserole is bubbly and the biscuits are golden brown.
+- Bake until the biscuits are golden brown!

 Once the casserole is baked the filling is bubbly and creamy and the biscuits are light and fluffy with crusty edges.
 This really is the perfect comfort food!